aisyahms/Intern/README-svd.md

 # Introduction
 ------------
 svd.py is a Singular Value Decomposition (SVD) script meant as a Collaborative Filtering approach for Recommender Systems.
 The script utilises the [surprise](http://surpriselib.com/) package, which deals with explicit rating data.
-The package is used to build a trainset using existing data, and to return rating predictions for a particular user where products with rating predictions on the higher spectrum can be output as recommendations specific for the user.
+The package is used to build a trainset using existing data, and to return rating predictions for a particular user where products with rating predictions in descending order can be output as recommendations specific for the user.

 # Data Required
 ------------